THE JUDGES 2025

 –

-All first prize winners of each category will receive a handmade ceramic tree, created by Costis Malousaris especially for Eyelands Book Awards
+All first prize winners of each category will receive a handmade ceramic tree, created especially for Eyelands Book Awards

 With Kafka’s “Art needs craft more than craft needs art” as a basic principle, I strive to find the balance between pleasure and the therapeutic quality of making, creating objects and the additional achievement of making a living and acquiring recognition through it.